Tag: Programming Project Help

 1. Foundational Self-Study Resources

-Isaac Computer Science: This free platform, developed by the University of Cambridge, is an indispensable resource.
-It offers comprehensive notes, interactive exercises, and questions perfectly aligned with the UK A-Level curriculum.
+• Isaac Computer Science: Developed by experts at the University of Cambridge, this free platform offers comprehensive notes, interactive quizzes, and past-paper-style questions aligned with UK A-Level standards.

 2. Maximising School and Teacher Support